quicktom/ephem/README.md

 RightAscension and Declination are in Jnow reference frame.
 Times all in UTC.

 RightAscension, Declination, LocalHourAngle, LocalAzimuth and LocalAltitude are apparent to the observer (including atmospherical aberration and parallax).
-AA+ uses VSOP und ELP models, fk5 and fk6 include proper motion, precession, nutuation, aberration.
+AA+ uses VSOP und ELP models, fk5 and fk6 (including proper motion, precession, nutuation, aberration).
 So the results pretty precise down to arcsec (in comparison to JPL horizons ephemerides).

 *It is a command line wrapper to a small subset of the AA+ class framework for Computational Astronomy.*